Based in London

 Revenue Per Square Foot

 A 1-bed flat rents for £850/month.
 A 6-bed HMO in the same building footprint could generate £3,000+/month (6 rooms x £500 avg).
-The HMO strategy maximizes revenue from the same asset size.
+The HMO strategy maximises revenue from the same asset size.

 Capital Appreciation vs Cashflow

-Lansdowne Square has appreciated significantly since 2007, but I can't spend capital appreciation.
-I learned to prioritize cashflow-first strategies (HMOs) while keeping BTLs for passive legacy holdings.
+Lansdowne Square has appreciated significantly since 2007, but I cannot spend capital appreciation.
+I learned to prioritise cashflow-first strategies (HMOs) while keeping BTLs for passive legacy holdings.

 Tenant Stability Trade-Off